Heisem/contract-utils/README.md

     abi: [], // contract abi
   },
 };
-const contractUtils = new ContractUtils(web3, contracts);
+const contractUtils = new ContractUtils('http://localhost:8545', contracts);

-// Example signing and sending transaction to a custom ERC20 contract contractUtils.sendTransaction(
+// Example signing and sending transaction to a custom ERC20 contract contractUtils.sendTransaction({
+  constractName: 'erc20', // contract name from 'contacts' object
+  privateKey: 'privateKey', // private key to sign the transaction
+  gasLimit: 4500000, // Optional Default: 0
+  value: 0, // Optional value sent in ether if function is 'payable' default: 0
-  'erc20', // contract name from 'contacts' object 'privateKey', // private key to sign the transaction 'transfer', // method to be called in the contract 'address', // param from 'transfer' function web3.utils.toWei(String(1), 'ether'), // param from 'transfer' function
+  method: 'transfer', // method to be called in the contract
+  // @params in order as defined by the function
+  address: '0x...', // @param1
+  amount: web3.utils.toWei(String(1), 'ether'), // @param2
   // ...other params
-)
+})
 .then(console.log);
 ```